Line98Dev/Versioning-with-a-team/README.md

 Corbin Curnutt

 This summer I stayed inside due to the pandemic.
 I passed the time by playing video games, watching movies, and programming.
 Wow what a great summer.

+This is fun.
+This is so much fun